You don’t drink? You die!

 - Low power: A small coin cell can power the device for weeks.

-Note: This project is a private follow-up of research which was done by J. Kreutzer, J. Deist and myself at the Institute of Micro Technology and Medical Device Technology (MIMED) at the Technical University of Munich.
+Note: This project is a private developement as follow-up of research which was done by J. Kreutzer, J. Deist and myself at the Institute of Micro Technology and Medical Device Technology (MIMED) at the Technical University of Munich.
 Results of the research were published here.
 HydrObserve as private project is fully permitted by Prof. T. Lüth, the chairholder.

 All progress will be documented intensively in the build logs.
 Only major advances are added here in brief comments.